 - How has cinema informed our knowledge of mental health?

 - Which film depicted a mentally ill character who you could identify with?

 Be sure to check out our Letterboxd list regarding film titles on this subject matter.

 Please send finished pieces for this issue.
 Essays must be between 500 – 1000 words.
 Images must be sent in a high resolution jpeg format.

 All work will be credited in the zine unless you request to remain anonymous.

-Please send submissions and questions to firstname.lastname@example.org by the 30th of September, 2018.
+Please send submissions and questions to by the 10th of October, 2018.